TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Concept.rst

 .. include:: /Includes.rst.txt
 .. preferably, use label upgrade-wizards-concept
+.. index:: Upgrade wizards; Concept
 .. _update-wizards-concept:
 .. _upgrade-wizards-concept:

 ==============================
-The Concept of Upgrade Wizards
+The concept of upgrade wizards
 ==============================

 Upgrade wizards are single PHP classes that provide an automated way to update certain